 The Non-Agency RMBS portfolio is subject to credit risk.
 The Non-Agency RMBS portfolio is primarily collateralized by Alt-A first lien mortgages.
 An Alt-A mortgage is a type of U.S. mortgage that, for various reasons, is considered riskier than A-paper, or prime, and less risky than subprime, the riskiest category.
 Alt-A interest rates, which are determined by credit risk, therefore tend to be between those of prime and subprime home loans.
 Typically, Alt-A mortgages are characterized by borrowers with less than full documentation, lower credit scores and higher loan-to-value ratios.
 At origination of the loan, Alt-A mortgage securities are defined as Non-Agency RMBS where (i) the underlying collateral has weighted average FICO scores between 680 and 720 or (ii) the FICO scores are greater than 720 and RMBS have 30% or less of the underlying collateral composed of full documentation loans.
-At December 31, 2018 and December 31, 2017, 71% and 66% of the Non-Agency RMBS collateral was classified as Alt-A, respectively.
-At December 31, 2018 and December 31, 2017, 12% and 13% of the Non-Agency RMBS collateral was classified as prime, respectively.
+At December 31, 2019 and December 31, 2018, 58% and 64% of the Non-Agency RMBS collateral was classified as Alt-A, respectively, based on fair value.
+At December 31, 2019 and 2018, 12% of the Non-Agency RMBS collateral was classified as prime, respectively, based on fair value.
 The remaining Non-Agency RMBS collateral is classified as subprime.

-The Non-Agency RMBS in the Portfolio have the following collateral characteristics at December 31, 2018 and December 31, 2017.
+The Non-Agency RMBS in the Portfolio have the following collateral characteristics at December 31, 2019 and 2018.

-December 31 , 2018 Dec ember 31, 2017 Weighted average maturity (years) 21.3 20).7 Weighted average amortized loan to value (1) 62.9 % 64 1.4 % Weighted average FICO (2) 708 69 97 Weighted average loan balance (in thousands) \$ 308 \$ 31 14 Weighted average percentage owner occupied 85.7 % 84 1.4 % Weighted average percentage single family residence 63.8 % 66 5.3 % Weighted average current credit enhancement 1.4% 2 2.2% Weighted average geographic concentration of top four states CA 33.8 % CA 31 .7% FL 7.7% NY 8 3.5% NY 7.4% FL 8 3.3 % NJ 2.1% NJ 2 2.7%
+December 31 1, 2019 Dece mber 31, 2018 Weighted average maturity (years) 23.6 21.3 Weighted average amortized loan to value (1) 63.2 % 62.9 % Weighted average FICO (2) 719 708 Weighted average loan balance (in thousands) \$ 313 \$ 308 Weighted average percentage owner occupied 80.6 % 85.7 % Weighted average percentage single family residence 60.0 % 63.8 % Weighted average current credit enhancement 1.1% 1.4% Weighted average geographic concentration of top four states CA 32.5 % CA 33.8 % FL 6.6% FL 7.7% NY 6.3 % NY 7.4% TX 2.0% NJ 2.1 %